fahadkaleem/FreeCodeCamp/ReadMe.md

 18. Use jQuery to Modify the Entire Page

 ## Basic Front End Development Projects
-1. Build a Tribute Page Complete   *
+1. Build a Tribute Page Complete
-2. Build a Personal Portfolio Webpage Incomplete   *
+2. Build a Personal Portfolio Webpage Incomplete (In Progress)

 ## Basic JavaScript